asciiscry3r/mksscryertower.quest/content/category/Crimes_with_brain_scanners_human_detectors_other_devices_and_me.rst

 2025.05.13 - the same .... and women`s of local nomenclature commit more than usual experiments on my brain because of me who are like 'hack' their neurological piracy network, or they just think that,...

 2025.06/01 - the same ....
-Lavrinovic with other are build SWS for my nervous and radio head based on resonance in tissue
+Lavrinovic with other, army piracy/raiders, are build SWS for my nervous and radio head based on resonance in tissue

 About phones, PCA/CDA/SD computers:
 +++++++++++++++++++++++++++++++++++